Local pairing of Feynman histories in many-body Floquet models: Local orbit pairing

 \section{Local orbit pairing}

-The diagonal approximation to sums over pairs of orbits takes no notice of locality.
+The diagonal approximation to sums over pairs of orbits is blind to locality.
 In this section, which contains the central arguments of the paper, we demonstrate how the picture of paired orbits must be extended in one-dimensional many-body systems with local interactions.
-First in Sec.~\ref{sec:breakdown} we show that the diagonal approximation does not describe the spectral correlations in Haar-RFCs.
+First in Sec.~\ref{sec:breakdown} we show that the diagonal approximation fails to describe the spectral correlations in Haar-RFCs.
 We then discuss the model of Ref.~\cite{chan2018spectral}, where the breakdown of the diagonal approximation is evident even in the large-$q$ limit.
 There an exact treatment is possible, and this reveals the picture of local orbit pairing.
 Motivated by this, in Sec.~\ref{sec:transfer} we express the SFF of a brickwork model (with arbitrary $q$) in terms of transfer matrices for the local orbits which act in the spatial direction.
 On averaging these transfer matrices the picture of local orbit pairing emerges.

 Through Secs.~\ref{sec:open} and \ref{sec:twisted} we extract information on the average transfer matrix by imposing various boundary conditions on the orbits.
 This allows us to determine the leading eigenvalues, as well as the relationship between the corresponding eigenvectors and the local orbit pairing.
 As a test of our results, we show that this information is sufficient to reconstruct the average SFF accurately in large systems (see Fig.~\ref{fig:sff_reconstruction}).
 In Sec.~\ref{sec:pairingdomains} we further explore the connection between the eigenvectors of the average transfer matrix and the local orbit pairing, and then in Sec.~\ref{sec:bath} discuss the behaviour of individual circuit realisations.